kubernetes/kubernetes/docs/admin/kube-controller-manager.md

       --cluster-name="kubernetes": The instance prefix for the cluster --concurrent-deployment-syncs=5: The number of deployment objects that are allowed to sync concurrently.
 Larger number = more reponsive deployments, but more CPU (and network) load
       --concurrent-endpoint-syncs=5: The number of endpoint syncing operations that will be done concurrently.
 Larger number = faster endpoint updating, but more CPU (and network) load
+      --concurrent-replicaset-syncs=5: The number of replica sets that are allowed to sync concurrently.
+Larger number = more reponsive replica management, but more CPU (and network) load
       --concurrent-resource-quota-syncs=5: The number of resource quotas that are allowed to sync concurrently.
 Larger number = more responsive quota management, but more CPU (and network) load
       --concurrent_rc_syncs=5: The number of replication controllers that are allowed to sync concurrently.
 Larger number = more reponsive replica management, but more CPU (and network) load
       --deleting-pods-burst=10: Number of nodes on which pods are bursty deleted in case of node failure.
 For more details look into RateLimiter.